top of page

 2_edited.jpg

-Ryan McLean was born in Bulgaria and arrived in the States at age 5 speaking only Bulgarian.With school starting shortly, he found one of the fastest ways to learn English was to watch lots of movies and television.
+Composer Ryan McLean was an orphan and arrived in the States at the age of five from Sofia, Bulgaria speaking only Bulgarian.
+With school starting shortly, he found one of the fastest ways to learn English was to watch lots of movies and television.
 Even though he didn’t always understand the words, he found that the music told the story.
 Little did he know then, how profound and important this experience would be in helping him understand the power of music to “lift a film” and help tell stories.

-Ryan also studied songwriting at Berklee College of Music and then went on to Michigan State University where he received his Bachelors in Music with a focus in Jazz Studies as well as a Certificate in Business of Music.
+Ryan studied songwriting at Berklee College of Music and then went on to Michigan State University where he received his Bachelors in Music with a focus in Jazz Studies as well as a Certificate in Business of Music.
 He also studied Composition at Northwestern University.

 bottom of page